hwelsters/wisdom-of-crowd-llm/README.md

 ***

 # **I. Abstract**
 In various problem domains, it has been observed that the aggregate opinions of a group can outperform the results of any one individual in the group.
 We study the aggregate performance of a commercially available LLM known as ChatGPT's GPT-3.5 across 10 independent runs through the question sets DRAW-1K, ALG-514 and NLU-ASDIV.
 We find the aggregate using majority voting performs better in terms of providing more accurate responses and fewer wrong responses compared to any individual run.
-Later on, we propose various election methods for selecting the best response from the various sample solutions.
+Later on, we propose various methods for selecting the best response from the various sample solutions.
 The dataset of ChatGPT’s responses to the various question sets are also released.

 # **II.
 Introduction**
 Large-language models have gained popularity in recent years.
 At the moment, many consider OpenAI’s ChatGPT as state-of-the-art.
 However, it notably fails to perform well on tasks requiring precise calculations and reasoning.
 In this repo, we attempt to improve ChatGPT’s performance in math-word problems by applying the wisdom of the crowds theory.